CloudLabsAI-Azure/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

 Duration: 20 minutes

-In this lab, you will configure Single Sign-On for Spring Cloud Gateway using M.
+In this lab, you will configure Single Sign-On for Spring Cloud Gateway using Microsoft Entra ID.

 ### Task 1: Prepare your environment for SSO Deployments